Nishadleo94/Thesis/README.md

-# Thesis
-Developing a Recommender System for Customers in a Scan and Go store using Apriori Algorithm in Market Basket Analysis
+# Developing a Recommender System for Customers in a Scan and Go store using Apriori Algorithm in Market Basket Analysis

 The aim of the research is to study the possible impact a recommender system can bring about in increasing the revenue for a fully-automated Scan and Go store.
 The core of the research involves